hemanth7301/Shrink-It-Up-A-URL-Shortener/README.md

 ## Technical Overview
 - Implemented the shortID functionality using Base 62 encoding
-- The Backend is hosted here [Render](https://urlshortener-sel0.onrender.com/)
+- The Backend Service is hosted here [Render](https://urlshortener-sel0.onrender.com/)